datafordemocracy/public-interest-data-2020/docs/week1-assignment.md

 *Challenge:* If you are already an R allstar, pick a finding from the 2018 report and try to replicate the table/graph/model with the 2020 data.
 Code from the 2018 report is available on the course Github in the 2018 repo.

 ### What to submit:

-* A short writeup (bulleted list, paragraph, etc.) of reflections, comments, or future directions after reading the 2018 report
+* A short writeup (bulleted list, paragraph, etc.) of reflections, comments, or future directions after reading the 2018 report - include a few research questions sparked by reading the report.
-* An R script with your exploratory analysis code with your assigned variables
+* An R script with your exploratory analysis code with your assigned variables - come prepared to chat about what you found!

 Send these to the *assignments* channel on Slack by noon on Monday, March 24.